phetdam/coding-interview-prep/README.rst

 unlikely that ABI issues will arise.
-If the user compiles this repo's C++ code and links against it with their own code, for whatever reason, it is likely the same compiler toolchain is being used, although care may have to be taken when using MSVC to ensure that the proper Debug/Release DLL is linked against.
+If the user compiles this repo's C++ code and links against it with their own code, for whatever reason, it is likely the same compiler toolchain is being used, although care may have to be taken when using MSVC to ensure that the proper debug/release DLL is linked against depending on whether the user's code is for debug/release.

 Python
 ~~~~~~